 - Difficulty in recruiting effective staff

 - Difficulty in releasing staff for long periods of training

-- High use of graduates within the profession, despite the fact that recruitment job roles do not require graduate specific skills, either in level or in subject area.
+- High use of graduates within the profession, despite the fact that recruitment job roles do not require graduate-specific skills, either in level or in the subject area.